 Quoted from Hidden iOS 10 trick lets you create your own night vision mode on Gadgets News Headlines – Yahoo!
 News

-There is a little known feature included in iOS 10 called Magnifier.
-It essentially turns your iPhone’s camera into a magnifying glass of sorts with a Apple's new iOS 11 update for iPhones and iPads is full of new features.
-Here are 11 hidden tips and tricks to use it like a pro.
-When Apple invites to upgrade to .3, absolutely, positively back r device up first.
-Tags: warned, major, hidden, business, 13 hidden features in iOS These are the best features in Apple 11: From moving multiple apps at once to a "silent" for Siri to a new way to make an Some of the best new features on 8 are the ones probably haven't used yet.
-That's because Apple has a collection of new s
+Introduction and initial release. iOS 10 was introduced at the Apple Worldwide Developers Conference keynote address on June 13, 2016.
+The first beta There is a little known feature included in iOS 10 called Magnifier.
+It essentially turns your iPhone’s camera into a magnifying glass of sorts with a After months and months of beta, 11 is finally here — and it’s a huge update.
+In particular, Apple has tucked away many little features that Tags: neat, hidden, features, techcrunch, iOS 11 Tips: 10 Essential Apple's new 11 update for iPhones and iPads is full of new features.
+Here are 11 tips and s to use it like a pro.
+These are the best features in Apple 11: From moving multiple apps at once to a "silent" for Siri to a new way to make an